Co-founder and CEO

 Jeffrey joined the BridgeAthletic Team in late July of 2016 after studying Journalism and a long career of competitive swimming.
 He grew up in a Military family that led him to have swimming experience with teams all over the country before graduating High School out of Yorktown, Virginia and earning himself a scholarship to swim at Rider University (NCAA D1).
 During his time swimming in college, his team utilized the BridgeStrength program, which ultimately led him to join the Bridge team.
 During his free time, Jeffrey enjoys swimming, rock climbing, and lifting weights.

 Lauren joined BridgeAthletic in June 2018.
-Serving as the CX specialist, she aims to continuously improve the experience for all BridgeAthletic users.
+Serving as the Product Marketing Manager, she aims to continuously improve the experience for all BridgeAthletic users.
 She graduated from the University of Oregon in early June of 2018 where she double majored in Advertising and Media Studies.
 While at Oregon, Lauren began her career in marketing as the Social Media Coordinator for the Oregon Men’s Lacrosse team.
 Lauren grew up playing soccer, water polo and swimming.
-In her free time, she enjoys being outdoors swimming, hiking and biking.
+In her free time, she enjoys being outdoors swimming, hiking, and biking.

 Customer Success Manager